lrodorigo/py-pingu/README.md

 ## Changelog
 26/05/2020
-- It's now possible to declare a `reset_script` that will be executed if the interface if the gateway is detected as faulty.
+- It's now possible to declare a `reset_script` that will be executed if the interface gateway is detected as faulty.
 The `reset_script_grace_period` defines the minimum time interval (in seconds) between two reset script executions.

 29/10/2019